Abstract

 3. An explanation of what you learned from your research and from creating the video game.

-3. If you would like to publish your game for a wider audience to view, the Tips and Resources for Making Video and Computer Games page lists several places to do that.
+3. If you would like to publish your game for a wider audience to view, many of the links on the Kid-Friendly Programming Languages and Resources page have options for uploading your game to a website.

 Variations